 Why Include Negative Space in Your Interior Design

-Continue reading to learn more about why this feature is so much crucial, and practical tips on how to pull it off in your very own home.
+Here, we’ll dive into why this feature is crucial and provide practical tips to pull it off in your own home.
 With simple and small tweaks, you can actually use this trick to open up your designs.

-In the end, it is important to think about the negative space from an aesthetic perspective.
-Simply think of this way – your design is a combination of every single element that you chose to include in the space and every single element that you decide to leave out.
-When you take in the right amount of negative space in your particular design, it is something like striking the perfect balance between the two.
+In the end, it is always important to think about the negative space from an aesthetic perspective.
+You can look at it this way – your overall design is a combination of every single element that you chose to include in the space and every single element that you decided to leave out.
+When you incorporate the right amount of negative space into your particular design, it’s like striking the perfect balance between the two.

-Many times, this may be your last step.
+Often, this will be your last step.
 It can be really helpful to think of adding the negative space as a final edit to your interior design.
 This finishing touch will help draw attention to strong design pieces and enhance your aesthetic.

-Now that you are aware why negative space is so much important, it is time that we talk about making it work in your own interiors.
-Every space is different in its own way.
-So the exact steps that need to be taken will vary, but we have some simple tips to get you started.
+Now that you understand the role of negative space, we can address how to make it work in your own interior.
+Every space is different in its own way, but we have some simple tips to get you started.

-When you put together the rooms in your home, these are some simple things you need to keep in your mind.
+When you put together the rooms in your home, keep these points in mind.

-Look for the Double – It is better if you invest in the design elements that have got the functional purpose and add to the aesthetic value.
+Double Down – It is wiser to invest in design elements that have both a functional purpose and an aesthetic value.

-Start with the Function – Functional Elements like furniture is very important.
-Let them design the real base of your design.
+Function First – Functional elements like furniture are obviously important.
+Let them be the foundation of your design.

-Leave the Pathways Very Clear – It is important that you are able to navigate completely around the room without any issues.
+Clear Pathways – As mentioned, you must be able to navigate through the entire room without any issues.

 Think of Added Value – If you cannot decide if a particular piece fits with the rest or not, it is important that you think in terms of the added value.
 Think if that particular piece adds anything to space.
 If yes, it is better that you keep it.
 And if not, leave it out.

-Have we convinced you over anything yet?
-Will you make a point of including negative space in the interiors from now onwards?
-If yes, share it in the comments below.
+Have we convinced you yet?
+Will you make a point of including negative space in the future?
+If you’re on board, feel free to share your experience in the comments below.

-Integrated and Retractable Screen Doors for New Builds and Renovations Pella offers the world’s number one integrated doors allowing you the luxury of creating perfect season opening.
-With the proper protection of the integrated screen...
+Integrated and Retractable Screen Doors for New Builds and Renovations Pella provides the world’s number one integrated doors allowing you the luxury of creating openings that are perfect for each season.
+Thanks to their integrated scr...

 Tips to Choose the Right Artwork for Each Room One of the most common questions that designers come across is “How do I choose the perfect artwork?”.
-There are some guidelines to ensure that you select the right piece for a particula...
+There are some guidelines that will help you select the right piece for a particula...